-‘Big Brother 19’ Spoilers: Cody Tops Polls To Win AFP, As Campaign Pushes For Cameron To Take Home $25K Prize
+‘Big Brother 19’ Spoilers: Cody Tops Polls To Win AFP As Campaign Pushes For Cameron To Take Home $25K Prize

 Die-hard Big Brother 19 fans have been furiously voting for who they want to win the designation of America’s Favorite Player (AFP) for the season.
-Polls have popped up on various BB19 fan sites all over the Internet and most seem to conclude that evicted houseguest and first Big Brother 19 jury member, Cody Nickson, is a shoo-in to win AFP and the accompanying prize of $25,000.
+Polls have popped up on various BB19 fan sites all over the internet and most seem to conclude that evicted houseguest and first Big Brother 19 jury member, Cody Nickson, is a shoo-in to win AFP and the accompanying prize of $25,000.

 Big Brother fan site Joker’s Update is featuring such a poll that currently indicates Cody is in the lead with 45 percent of the vote.
 Kevin Schlehuber is in second place with 22 percent, and Jason Dent has 15 percent of the votes as third.

-RHAP Live Feed Correspondent, Taran Armstrong, posted an AFP poll on Twitter to gauge the opinion of BB19 fans.
-His poll practically mirrors that of Joker’s Updates, as Cody is at the top with 50 percent of the vote; Kevin at 34 percent; but instead of Jason, Josh Martinez is third with just five percent of the vote.
+RHAP Live Feed Correspondent Taran Armstrong posted an AFP poll on Twitter to gauge the opinion of BB19 fans.
+His poll practically mirrors that of Joker’s Updates, as Cody is at the top with 50 percent of the vote, Kevin at 34 percent, but instead of Jason, Josh Martinez is third with just 5 percent of the vote.

 Nevertheless, there are fans who truly dislike Cody and some of his views expressed on the BB19 live feeds during his time in the Big Brother 19 house.
 They are placing their hopes on a BB19 dark horse, Cameron Heard, who was ousted the first night of the game due to no fault of his own, but because of a nasty twist.
 These fans have taken to the CBS Big Brother website and are voting multiple times for Cameron for AFP while posting messages on social media encouraging others to do the same.